Ayush201738982361/BookER/README.md

 Finally hit : - `npm start`

-To run the application (be sure to click on the front end localhost link rather than the server one's);
+To run the application (be sure to click on the front end localhost link rather than the server one).